 What is the role of the Marine Biologist at Constance Moofushi?

-The marine biologist at Constance Moofushi, Estrella Gonzalez Tapias manages the coral restoration project, gives four talks a week on marine life in the Maldives with a focus on conservation (manta rays, sea turtles, whale sharks and coral reefs), leads twice a week “Introduction to Moofushi reef”, and a presentation on marine life of the surrounding reefs.
+The marine biologist Estrella Gonzalez Tapias, manages the whole coral restoration project at Constance Moofushi.
+Four times a week she gives a speech on marine life in the Maldives focusing on the importance of conservation strategies not only for coral reefs but also for manta rays, sea turtles, whale sharks and marine life in general.
+Twice a week she leads the “Introduction to Moofushi reef”, and a presentation on marine life of the surrounding reefs.

-She also takes guests on guided snorkelling trips to spot as much marine life as possible, joins as many whale shark trips as possible to enhance the guest experience and answer questions.
+She also takes guests on guided snorkelling trips to spot as much marine life as possible, joins as many whale shark trips as possible to enhance the guests’ experience and answer their questions.
 She is also always around to meet guests and exchange knowledge with them.

 So be sure to ask her any marine questions you have!

-Estrella and Constance Moofushi’s team are also working on a number of projects.
-Like, starting our own sea turtle database, to study the cetacean population near Moofushi, publish our own guide to our reefs with photographs taken here or broaden our collaboration with local NGOs such as Olive Ridley Project or Manta Trust!
+Estrella and the Constance Moofushi’s team are also working on a number of other projects, like, starting our own sea turtle database to study the cetacean population near Moofushi, publish our own guide to our reefs with photographs taken here or broaden our collaboration with local NGOs such as Olive Ridley Project or Manta Trust!
 Talk about a dream job!

 Have you ever been part of a coral restoration project?
 Are you feeling inspired to explore more of the ocean?
 Let us know in the comments below!